Rothamsted/knetminer-backend/rres-endpoints/README.md

 * As a fist step, the pipeline scripts usually bash-source [`config/init-dataset-cfg.sh`](config/init-dataset-cfg.sh).
   This checks that the parent script has been called with two parameters: a dataset-id and a dataset version.
-  The two are used to set the variables `KNET_DATASET_ID` and `KNET_DATASET_VERSION`.
-These two are used to seek for and run the file `config/datasets/${KNET_DATASET_ID}-${KNET_DATASET_VERSION}-cfg.sh`, for instance, [`config/datasets/poaceae-51-cfg.sh`](config/datasets/poaceae-51-cfg.sh).
+  The two are used to set the variables `KNET_DATASET_ID` and `KNET_DATASET_VERSION`, then the two variables are used to seek for and run the file `config/datasets/${KNET_DATASET_ID}-${KNET_DATASET_VERSION}-cfg.sh`, for instance, [`config/datasets/poaceae-51-cfg.sh`](config/datasets/poaceae-51-cfg.sh).
-  Then, [`config/dataset-cfg.sh`](config/dataset-cfg.sh) is also invoked, for defining a couple of common, dataset-depending settings (which rely on the above variables).
-So, the idea is that part of the pipeline configuration depend on a dataset ID and version, this parameter pair has always to be specified upon pipeline script invocations and a corresponding dataset initialisation script has to be defined in `config/datasets-$id-$ver-cfg.sh`.
+  Then, [`config/dataset-cfg.sh`](config/dataset-cfg.sh) is also invoked, which defines a couple of common, dataset-depending settings (which rely on the above variables).
+So, the idea is that part of the pipeline configuration depend on a dataset ID and version, hence, this parameter pair has always to be specified upon pipeline script invocations and a corresponding dataset initialisation script has to be defined in `config/datasets-$id-$ver-cfg.sh`.
   The latter might be empty, we enforce its presence in order to have at least a placeholder that marks that a given dataset exists and is supported by our pipeline.

 ## The RDF/Neo4j Building Pipeline